-It is a great honour to join Lanvin.
+It is a great honor to join Lanvin.
 With nearly 130 years of history, Lanvin is the oldest French couture house.
 Ensuring its longevity is a great and exciting challenge.

 “42 working days.”
 That’s how long Olivier Lapidus took to design his first collection for Lanvin, the one for summer 2018.